fg-research/website/blog/product/posts/lstm-fcn-ecg-classification.rst

 Environment Set-Up
 ==========================================

-We start by installing and importing all the requirements and setting up the SageMaker environment.
+We start by importing all the requirements and setting up the SageMaker environment.

 .. warning::